Apartment vs Condo and Which is Right for You

 At an apartment, there are established policies for just about everything.
 This leaves little room for flexibility and negotiation.
 In fact, rules are often set at a corporate level, and individual property managers don’t have the authority to override them or make exceptions.

-For example, it’s rare that a property management company will negotiate on things like rent cost and lease terms.
+For example, a property management company will rarely negotiate on things like rent cost and lease terms.
 Even things like pet policies are set in stone.
 If the building doesn’t allow pets, they’re not going to make an exception for your furry friend (unless, of course, it’s a service animal).
 What’s more, all tenants are bound by the same rules about the interior of the apartments, so if things like painting aren’t allowed, there are no exceptions.

 Pros and Cons of Renting a Condo